mseaman26/Express-Note-Taker/README.md

 # Express Note Taker
   ## Description

     This app allows the user to write and store notes.
 As many notes can be stored as the user wants.
-Each note has a title, a body, and a unique ID for data storage purposes.
-At the current time, The user can delete notes, but it is not reflected on the page until it is refreshed
+Each note has a title, a body, and a unique ID for data storage and deleting purposes.
+If the user clicks the red button next to one of their stored notes, that note is deleted

   [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)